Datnt15/challenges/README.md

 ### Dev

 1. Typically, create a subfolder for an issue.
+Also label the issue with the company name.
 2. Put the issue content into a README.md
 3. Add a solution file (ex.  solution.go)
 4. Add a test file (ex.  solution_test.go)